International Finance

 3. Instruments transform debt: FRAs lock in future rates, interest rate swaps convert fixed/floating, cross-currency swaps convert currencies.
 Each solves a specific corporate problem.

-5. The Reverse Yankee trade demonstrates all four frictions at work: basis advantage, spread differentials, and market access create real savings for US corporates borrowing in EUR.
+5. The Reverse Yankee trade demonstrates how spread differentials, market access, and basis conditions jointly affect all-in funding costs for US corporates borrowing in EUR.

 Connections to the course